jembi/openhim-core-js/config/config.md

   },
   "certificateManagement": {
     // Toggle whether to watch the file systems for the server certificate to
-    // use or to manage certifcates manually.
-If enables whenever certifcate
+    // use or to manage certificates manually.
+If enables whenever certificate
     // changes are detected then the new certificate is loaded and the server
     // user automatically restarted.
     "watchFSForCert": false,